taikoxyz/taiko-mono/packages/website/pages/docs/reference/glossary.md

 # How to contribute to this

+This glossary is meant to be for rollups at large; it's not tied to any specific rollup project or implementation.
+That said, if there is ambiguity in a definition, it can be assumed that the concept pertains to rollups built atop Ethereum.
+Further, some concepts apply to Ethereum/L1 as well as rollups (L2); the glossary tries not to define the concept in relation to Ethereum/L1.
+For Ethereum definitions, check out the [Ethereum glossary](https://ethereum.org/en/glossary/).

 There is a 500 character limit.
 And it should be alphanumerical.
 A definition should be of this format:

 ```